Siege of Acre (1291): Prelude to the battle

-Notable historians in the Mamluks ranks included Baibars al-Dewadar, and Abu al-Fida in the Haman contingent.
+Notable historians in the Mamluks' ranks included Baybars al-Dewadar, and Abulfeda in the Haman contingent.

-The Crusaders appeals for aid met with little success.
+The Crusaders' appeals for aid met with little success.
 England sent a few knights, including Otto de Grandson of Savoy.
-The only noteworthy reinforcements came from Henry II of Cyprus, who fortified the walls and sent troops led by his brother Amalric.
+The only noteworthy reinforcements came from Henry II of Cyprus, who fortified the walls and sent troops led by his brother Amalric, Lord of Tyre.
 Burchard von Schwanden suddenly resigned as Grand Master of the Teutonic Order and left Acre for Europe; he was succeeded by Konrad von Feuchtwangen.
 The only major contingent to leave were the Genoese, who concluded a separate treaty with Khalil.
 Many women and children were evacuated from Acre to Cyprus in March.

 Acre was defended by an inner and outer wall, with a total of twelve towers built by European kings and rich pilgrims.